-Marketers should also leverage their customer databases to follow up with current customers and see why you haven’t heard from old customers.
+Marketers should also leverage their customer databases to follow up with current customers and see why they haven’t heard from old customers.
 Just like you, your customers are enduring massive upheaval.
 They’re making difficult decisions: who can be trusted, who will help make things better, who keeps their promises.
 And when this crisis is behind us, as it surely will be, customers will remember the brands that satisfied their rational needs — and those that genuinely met their emotional needs during a very tough time.
 Be prompt with answers.
 Give customers credit for their ideas.
 Their feedback and engagement are important, let them know you appreciate it.

 Gallup research shows that engaged customers (B2C) — those who strongly agree that the brand they patronize “always delivers on what they promise,” that it’s “the perfect company for people like me” and that they’re “proud to be a customer” — return a 23 percent premium in terms of share of wallet, profitability, revenue and relationship growth over the average customer.
 Key customer engagement trends that emerged from the research by industry include: